-- Always observe the instructions for the high-pressure cleaner, particularly those concerning the pressure and the spraying distance. - Increase the spraying distance for soft materials and painted bumpers. - Do not use a high pressure cleaner to remove ice or snow from windows ⇒ page 195. - Never use concentrated jet nozzles or so-called "dirt blasters" ⇒ ⚠. - If possible, avoid sudden braking directly after washing the vehicle.
-You must "dry" the brakes by applying the brakes carefully several times ⇒ page 183.
+- Always observe the instructions for the high-pressure cleaner, particularly those concerning the pressure and the spraying distance. - Increase the spraying distance for soft materials and painted bumpers. - Do not use a high pressure cleaner to remove ice or snow from windows ⇒ page 190. - Never use concentrated jet nozzles or so-called "dirt blasters" ⇒ Λ. - If possible, avoid sudden braking directly after washing the vehicle.
+You must "dry" the brakes by applying the brakes carefully several times => page 179.

 - Never wash tyres with a concentrated jet or cylindrical jet ("rotating nozzle").
 Even at large spraying distances and short cleaning times, visible and invisible damage can occur to the tyres.
-This may cause an accident. - Moisture, ice and salt on the brakes may affect braking efficiency.
+This may be an accident risk. - Moisture, ice and salt on the brakes may affect braking efficiency.
 Risk of accident.